 Obviously, the fourth vertical has unusual surprises.
 Indubitably, this is the Eden that the Bible talks about to us.
 Eden is the fourth dimension of nature.
 The earthly paradise is located in the fourth coordinate.
 The Elysian Fields, the Promised Land where the rivers of pure water of life flow with milk and honey, is precisely the fourth dimension of our planet Earth.

 Therefore, the creative imagination, the translucent, wonderful mirror of the soul, well developed with ideal efficiency by means of exact esoteric rules, undoubtedly allows us to verify what I am emphatically affirming here.

 So, therefore, I clearly invite you to a superlative analysis of all of this.
 I invite you to the development of that cognitive faculty always known as “imagination."
 It is an extraordinary faculty...

-In the fourth vertical we will discover extraordinary temples, and it is because the elemental life is classified by the Logos — one is the family, for example, of the orange groves and another the family of eucalyptus trees — for there are temples in Nature for each plant family.
+In the fourth vertical we will discover extraordinary temples, and it is because elemental life is classified by the Logos—one is the family, for example, of the orange groves and another the family of eucalyptus trees—for there are temples in nature for each plant family.
 The devas cited in the pseudo-esoteric Theosophist or occult texts govern elemental life.
-These devas are perfect human beings in the most complete sense of the word; they are initiates who know how to manipulate the laws of nature.
+These devas are perfect human beings in the most complete sense of the word.
+They are initiates who know how to manipulate the laws of nature.

 Creative imagination allows us to verify for ourselves that the Earth is not a dead body, or something rigid, a lifeless physical crust.
 Creative imagination allows us to know for ourselves that the Earth is a living organism.